 Reilly takes a practical approach to counseling clients in their real estate matters.
-He recognizes that real estate transactions require a detailed and precise understanding of key deadlines, deliverables, and goals.
+He recognizes that real estate transactions require a detailed and precise understanding of key deadlines, yields and goals.
 Reilly often advises clients on not only the legal documents pertaining to a particular transaction, but also the regulatory and compliance requirements as well.
-Reilly's experience in interpreting zoning ordinances and state statutes has allowed him to help landowners navigate the complex permitting requirements for land development projects.
-He has assisted developers in forming planned communities and advised clients on various state and county storm water management concerns, including often-complicated Post-Construction Stormwater Management regulations from the Pennsylvania Department of Environmental Protection.
-Reilly has counseled clients on various property tax assessment and exemption issues and has litigated numerous tax assessment appeals at the Lancaster County Board of Assessment Appeals and the Lancaster County Court of Common Pleas.
+Reilly's experience in interpreting zoning ordinances and state statutes has allowed him to help landowners navigate the complex permitting requirements for subdivision and land development projects.
+He has advised developers on various state and county storm water management concerns, including often-complicated post-construction stormwater management regulations issued by the Pennsylvania Department of Environmental Protection.
+He's also worked on environmental and energy issues, including reviewing Phase I and Phase II reports and oil and gas leases in connection with the sale or purchase of real estate.